Logo Icon

 • To maintain consistency despite difficulty variation

-• Proprietary normalisation process used by IIMs
+• Proprietary normalization process used by IIMs

 3. Percentile